Reformed Campus Fellowship

 We also want students to see that God is not simply present in our prayers (though He is) or our Sunday morning worship gathering (though He is); God is with us when we tell jokes, play games, hang out with friends, eat lunch, etc. We worship a God that wants us to have fun, enjoy life, have friendships, all while loving and worshiping Him as our Father.
 We are thankful that God is with us in the day-to-day, the average, the “unspiritual” parts of life.
 That’s why we play games, hang out, eat, sing about God, and learn about Him through His word when we get together.

 Two Rivers Kids

-Through the ministry of Two Rivers’ Children’s Worship, we seek to nurture and engage our children as they encounter the transforming love of their Savior.
+Two Rivers’ Children’s Worship seeks to nurture and engage our children as they encounter the transforming love of their Savior.
 All such efforts are with the overarching goal of portraying our lovely Savior, with whom our children cannot help but fall in love with by His truths surrounding them through the Word read, creativity, music, fellowship, and community!

 Two Rivers Children’s Worship is based upon four core principles.
 Firstly, the worship time is scripture-based.
 Secondly, the worship time is playful.
 Through free exploration and engaging of the senses, children can explore Gods’ world and His Word.